Hallowed Eve and All Saints Day meditation

 The preamble to the Ten Commandments required the injunction to memory: “I am the Lord your God, who brought you out of the land of slavery” (Exodus 20:2).
 Jesus’ model prayer began with the hallowing of God’s name, thereby unleashing the consecrating power to invoke the Blessed One’s reign over creation: “your will be done on earth” (Matthew 6:10).

-Hallowing is the harbinger of death’s demise amid joy’s full embrace.
+Hallowing is declaring allegiance to what we revere and honor and stake our lives and fortunes on.
+Its practice is the harbinger of death’s demise amid joy’s full embrace.
 Hallowing is the asset that sustains us, wounded but poised and resolute, in the face of history’s brutal affront.

 “Precious memories,” as the old gospel tune says, are “unseen angels / Sent from somewhere to my soul / How they linger, ever near me / And the sacred scenes unfold.”